Mohamad E. Allaf, M.D.

 Based on this phone appointment a care plan will be formulated allowing you to plan your trip to Baltimore efficiently.
 For inquiries please call Dr. Allaf's office at +1 410-502-7710 or email him directly at email@example.com.

-Trinity J. Bivalacqua, M.D., Ph.D., Associate Professor of Urology, Surgery, and Oncology, was born in New Orleans, Louisiana and graduated from Tulane University with undergraduate, graduate and medical degrees.
+Trinity J. Bivalacqua, M.D., Ph.D., is the R. Christian B. Evensen Professor of Urology and Oncology and Director of Urologic Oncology at the James Buchanan Brady Urologic Institute .
+He was born in New Orleans, Louisiana and graduated from Tulane University with undergraduate, graduate and medical degrees.
 He joined the faculty after completing his General Surgery and Urology training at Johns Hopkins Hospital.
-He also completed an American Urological Association (AUA) Foundation Fellowship.
+He also completed an American Urological Association (AUA) Foundation Post-Doctoral Fellowship from the AUA Care Foundation.

-Dr. Bivalacqua has an active clinical practice in Urologic Oncology.
+Dr. Bivalacqua has an active clinical practice in Urologic Oncology and Sexual Dysfunction.
 As a member of the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins, Dr Bivalacqua participates in multidisciplinary approaches to the treatment of a variety of genitourinary cancers.
 He has a special interest in cancers of the prostate and bladder with an emphasis on organ sparing therapies, minimally invasive techniques (nerve-sparing robotic assisted laparoscopic radical prostatectomy and robotic-assisted laparoscopic radical cystectomy) and orthotopic bladder substitution (neobladder).
-He also sees patients with advanced and rare urologic malignancies including sarcomas, penile and urethral cancer.
-Although he has a busy surgical practice, he maintains an active research portfolio in order to improve the care of cancer patients.
-A major focus of his research lab is to develop novel molecular-based targeted therapies for bladder cancer and preservation of erectile function in prostate cancer patients undergoing radical prostatectomy using novel agents.
+Although he has a busy surgical practice, he maintains an active research portfolio in order to improve outcomes of cancer patients.
+A major focus of his research lab is development of pre-clinical models of urothelial carcinoma to test systemic and intravesical immunotherapies and nano-particular based chemotherapies.
+Also, he heads the tissue-engineering lab which focuses on regenerative approaches to enhance autonomic nerve function and development of tissue-engineered urinary tissue with the ultimate goal of production of a neo-urinary conduit and bladder.

 Dr. Misop Han is professor of urology and oncology at the Johns Hopkins Hospital.
 Dr. Han is a board-certified urologist whose main clinical focus is in urological oncology with a special emphasis on prostate and kidney cancers.
 When meeting with a patient, Dr. Han carefully reviews the patient's individual situation to determine with the patient the best approach to treatment.